Gibbonsville, Idaho

 Gibbonsville is an unincorporated community in Lemhi County, Idaho, United States.
 Gibbonsville is 26 mi north of Salmon.
-Gibbonsville has a post office with ZIP code 83463.
+Gibbonsville has ZIP code 83463.

 History

 Gibbonsville is named for John Gibbon.

 Gibbonsville's population was 735 in 1909, and was 125 in 1960.

+On September 5, 2024, the Gibbonsville post office was officially discontinued.
+It had been out of service since 1999.
+A typo introduced during the discontinuance process has resulted in the official postal name being changed to "Gibbsonville".

 Climate

 Gibbonsville, nestled in the Bitterroot Mountains, has a climate rather typical of its region, although it is warmer than stations located at higher elevations.
 The climate is of the Warm Summer Humid Continental type (Köppen Dfb), but is quite different than most climates with this classification, owing to characteristics shared with its climatic brethren in the Bitterroot range, as well as parts of Wyoming and Montana (foremost among them being West Yellowstone, Montana), such as the high daily ranges of temperature throughout the year, being 18.6 degrees Fahrenheit (10.3 °C) in December, rising to nearly 40 degrees Fahrenheit (22.2 °C) in July.
 Also in July and the rest of the Summer, nights remain cool, averaging between 40 °F and 45 °F, despite warm to hot afternoon highs, a characteristic of locations throughout the Bitterroots, the Teton Range, and Yellowstone Plateau.
 Although Gibbonsville does not have true wet and dry seasons, there is significantly more precipitation in winter than summer.
 Snowfall averages around 80 inches per year, a hefty average compared with most of the U.S., but rather typical for its region.
 The average of 80 inches usually falls between November and April, with January being the snowiest month.